Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **zp_use_median** [ Type: *bool* ]

-	When determined the zeropoint, use the median and median standard deviation.
+	When determined the zeropoint, use the median value for the zeropoint and the median absolute deviation as the error.